mgp/book-notes/frameworks.markdown

 ## Frameworks

-Below are frameworks I use to guide my work.
+Below are frameworks that I use to guide my work and my relationships.

 #### SMART Goals